WTIFS/tantan-demo/README.md

 ## Environment Setup 运行环境设置
 1. Make sure you install go, PostgreSQL and govendor
+2. Clone this project to $GOPATH/src/
-2. Edit config/pg.go to connect your PostgetSQL
+3. Edit config/pg.go to connect your PostgetSQL
-3. Copy this project to $GOPATH/src/
 4. Run the following command to fetch dependencies:
     ```bash
         cd vendor
         govendor sync
     ```
+5. Run the following command to prepare the database:
+    ```
+        cd sql
+        pwd //copy the path here
+        psql $NAME OF YOUR DATABASE postgres $THE PATH OF LAST STEP
+    ```
-5. Run the following comman to start the project
+5. Run the following command to start the project
     ```bash
         go run main.go
     ```